 PAC encourages officials to provide information on the current status of new and outstanding recommendations contained in the chapters under review and any planned actions to implement them.
-Recommendations that are bolded and have been listed as implemented in the report do not need to be mentioned, although members are free to ask questions regarding these if they so choose.
+Recommendations that have been implemented (those that are bolded in the Provincial Auditor's report) do not need to be mentioned at this time, however members are free to ask questions regarding these if they so choose, so they should be included in the status update document mentioned below.